 A fee of \$40 is charged to each student who applies for graduation and who wishes to participate in the graduation ceremony.
 This fee defrays part of the student's graduation expenses (cap and gown, cover, credential, etc.) and is non-refundable.
 A fee of \$25 is charged to each student who applies for the certificate ceremony.
-This fee covers the cost of the credential and cover is also non-refundable.
-Graduating degree, diploma and certificate students who do not wish to participate in the graduation or certificate ceremonies are charged a fee of \$10 per credential.
-Replacement charge for a degree, diploma or certificate is \$25 per credential.
-A \$10 fee is charged for each cover requested.
-Please note all outstanding holds must be cleared before a student can participate in the graduation ceremony and/or receive a credential.
+This non-refundable fee covers the cost of the credential and the cover.
+Graduating degree, diploma, and certificate students who do not wish to participate in the graduation or certificate ceremonies are charged a fee of \$10 per credential.
+Replacement charge for a degree, diploma, or certificate is \$25 per credential.
+A \$10 fee is charged for each cover.
+Please note that all outstanding holds must be cleared before a student can participate in the graduation ceremony and/or receive a credential.

-Please note: Students should first see someone in the Registrar's office to inform the office of their intentions and have the fee placed on their account.
-They will then see the Business Office to pay the fee.
+Please note: Student should first contact the Registrar's Office to inform the office of their intentions and have the fee placed on their account.
+Student will then contact the Business Office to pay the fee.